Fraction calculator guide

 What the answer shows

 The main answer is shown as a mixed number when that is easier to read.
-The result box also includes the improper fraction and a decimal value, so you can compare the answer with homework, recipes, measurements, or a calculator that expects decimals.
+The same box also shows the improper fraction and a decimal value, so you can match the form your worksheet, recipe, measurement, or spreadsheet expects.

 1/2 + 1/3 Finds a common denominator and simplifies to 5/6.